chubbymaggie/fast/README.md

 * Integrated with [biyacc](http://biyacc.yozora.moe) by the help of Chunmiao Li
 * Reimplemented normalisation concept from [meaningful changes tool, ASE'11](https://github.com/f-ast/meaningful-changes) by migrating the [txl](http://txl.ca)-based implementation, see `-n` option
-* Rewritten the interface to [gumtreediff, ASE'14](https://github.com/GumTreeDiff/gumtree) to make it faster
+* Rewritten the interface to speedup [gumtreediff, ASE'14](https://github.com/GumTreeDiff/gumtree) and [treedifferencing, ASE'16](https://github.com/FAU-Inf2/treedifferencing)
 * Created a Dockerfile to simplify the deployment

 *0.0.4* (August 1, 2017)